 When you have a cucumber plant and water them too much, the leaves will start to wilt and fall off.
-The same is true for overwatering—the leaves will begin to wilt and die if they’re provided with too much moisture.
+The same is true for overwatering—the leaves will begin to wilt if they’re provided with too much moisture.

 If you notice any of these signs on your plants, try reducing your watering schedule by at least 25 percent until you see improvement in your garden’s health status; then continue adjusting accordingly as necessary so that all plants are getting enough but not too much water each day (and avoid using pesticides).